Pr0t0ns/perimeterx-solution/README.md

 For higher pass rates it's suggested that you rotate the WEBGL fingerprint properties accordingly.

 ## PLEASE LIKE AND STAR THIS REPO FOR MORE REVERSES ##

+NOTE: For inquiries regarding the purchase of newer versions of PX please feel free to reach out via Telegram.